-I'm from Arkansas and live one block away from the house I grew up in.
-Guess you could call me a homebody!
+I'm from Arkansas and live one block away from the house I grew up in (guess you could call me a homebody).
 I can't help but laugh at a bad pun, I love interior design, and I'm obsessed with clean lines and the color white.
-I have an Amazon Prime obsession - my mailman and my husband both probably hate me with all the packages being delivered on a daily basis.
-I'm also a foodie with a weak spot for charcuterie boards and cocktails, and I love Christmas so much that I don't take December weddings just so I can soak in the season as much as possible.
+I'm also a foodie with a weak spot for charcuterie boards + cocktails, and I love Christmas so much that I don't take December weddings just so I can soak in the season as much as possible.

-I'm more in love with my husband today than I was when we exchanged vows 7 years ago (wow I'm old), and I'm grateful every day that we are parents to the most amazing little boy, Jack.
-Every month I count down the days until book club with my best girlfriends, I facetime wayyyy too much with my sisters, and Sundays are strictly reserved for QT with my family.
+My husband is my best friend, and I'm grateful every day that we are parents to the most amazing little boys.
+Every month I count down the days until book club with my best girlfriends, I call my sisters wayyyy too much to talk about nothing, and Sundays are strictly reserved for QT with my family.
 It's a good life, y'all – let's be friends.

-Second is authenticity.
-I try to incorporate authenticity into every aspect of my business, from my first emails with you to how I shoot to even how I edit.
+My style is warm and joyful, timeless and relaxed.
+I'm a big believer in authenticity, and I love photos where my clients look and feel exactly like the best versions of themselves - nothing exaggerated or pretend.
 My goal for every photograph is to capture real relationships, real emotions, and real memories (not just a photo for Pinteret's sake), and I don't really believe in retouching 'cause I think you're beautiful just as you are.